What triggers investigations?

 All our staff are bound by legislative secrecy provisions.
 Information gathered during investigations is treated in the strictest confidence and will not be used or divulged, except in accordance with the law.

 Occupational health and safety

-If any of our staff members are required to attend your worksite, you are requested to inform them of your occupational health and safety requirements upon their arrival.
-This includes any hazards relevant to the worksite, emergency response procedures and any personal protective equipment required.
+If any of our staff are required to attend your workplace, you are requested to inform them of your occupational health and safety requirements when they arrive.
+This includes any relevant hazards, emergency response procedures and any personal protective equipment requirements.